 Director of the Terry Scholars Program

 Blythe Torres is the Director of the Terry Scholars Program and has worked in higher education for 18 years.
 Prior to her arrival at UT Dallas, she was the Manager of the Education Division in Psychiatry at UT Southwestern Medical Center.
 She accepted the position as Director of the Academic Excellence Scholarship (AES) Program at UT Dallas in 2004 and soon thereafter was asked to oversee the implementation of the Terry Scholars Program while continuing her role as Director of AES.
 In 2010, she transitioned full-time into her current position.
 She is a member of two national scholarship organizations and has served on several committees within the National Scholarship Providers Association (NSPA).
 She has been invited to speak at the NSPA national conference on multiple occasions, lecturing on topics such as the management of large-scale merit-based scholarship programs and the unique enhancements of the UT Dallas Terry Scholars Program.

-Michael Seeligson is Assistant Provost and a graduate of the University and oversees the National Merit Scholars Program and the Prodigy Scholars Program, advises the UT Dallas Model United Nations team, and serves as a McDermott mentor.
+Assistant Provost and a graduate of the University and oversees the National Merit Scholars Program and the Prodigy Scholars Program, advises the UT Dallas Model United Nations team, and serves as a McDermott mentor.
 He teaches principles of macroeconomics and microeconomics in the honors program.
 He received his J.D. from the University of Virginia School of Law and is pursuing a Ph.D. in Economics.
 His research agenda joins law and economics to study contracts and corporate governance.
 A McDermott Scholar, Mr. Seeligson graduated from UT Dallas with a Degree in Mathematics and continues to be active in the UT Dallas alumni community.

 Rachel Clark is the Program Specialist for the Terry Scholars Program.
 She is a graduate of the University of North Texas where she received her Masters in Public Administration.
 She is the former Administrative Coordinator for CitySquare, a nonprofit organization in Dallas, Texas.
 Her office is located in GC 2.216.
 She can be reached at 972-883-4284.